All Posts (510)

 Read more…

-The ASOG Training Center is offering two specialized courses this Fall designed to sharpen your skills and broaden your expertise in key areas of Aerial Work aviation operations.
+The ASOG Training Center is offering two specialized courses this Fall designed to sharpen your skills and broaden your knowledge in key areas of Aerial Work aviation operations.

 Held at Airborne Technologies in Wiener Neustadt, Austria, this 3-day course (7 – 9) October 2024 is perfect for those looking to master the fundamentals of aerial surveying and mapping.
 Learn about flight operations, cutting-edge equipment, mission planning, and data processing in an intensive, hands-on environment.